patricksavalle/devops-project-template/README.md

 - [ ] Never go dark, never assume, communicate with appropriate [stakeholders](content/project-plan.md#stakeholders) in all phases of the project

-- [ ] Do not plan the ideal system but design for immediate value and changeability, and evolve

-- [ ] [Plan](content/planning-method.md) minimal valuable increments and measure their success before progressing upon them

 - [ ] Enable projects to function autonomously and self-organising (self-service, architecture, governance)